 I just knew we needed monkey cupcakes.
 Of course we didn’t need monkey cupcakes for a pirate party, but I knew they would be just perfect for daycare.
 They all know his love of monkey and who doesn’t love cupcakes?

 Of course a monkey cupcakes should be full of bananas.
 A little chocolate frosting never hurt a thing either.
-Jax loved them and he said the other kids did too.
+Little Dude loved them and he said the other kids did too.

 He is just the sweetest little guy!
 The Sweetened Condensed Milk Buttercream was such a hit, I wanted to give a chocolate version a try.